mikelee1313/Copilot/README-Find-CopilotInteractions-Graph.md

 ## Overview

-`Find-CopilotInteractions-Graph.ps1` is a PowerShell script that retrieves and analyzes Microsoft Copilot interactions for a list of users using the Microsoft Graph API.
-It provides insights into how users interact with Copilot across different Microsoft 365 applications, helping organizations understand Copilot adoption and usage patterns.
+`Find-CopilotInteractions-Graph.ps1` is an advanced PowerShell tool that retrieves and analyzes Microsoft Copilot interactions for a set of users in your Microsoft 365 tenant, using the Microsoft Graph API.
+The script is designed for IT administrators and analysts who need actionable Copilot usage insights at scale across their organization.

-The script supports both Client Secret and Certificate-based authentication, includes robust error handling and throttling protection, and exports results to CSV or Excel files.
-It is designed for IT administrators and requires appropriate Graph API permissions.
+It supports both Client Secret and Certificate-based authentication, robust error handling, throttling protection, and flexible reporting/export options (CSV or Excel).
+The script produces interactive and aggregated reports to help you understand Copilot adoption and usage patterns.

 ---

 ## Features

-- **Fetch Copilot Interactions:** Retrieves Copilot user prompt and AI response data from the Graph API.
-- **Multi-User Reporting:** Processes a list of users in bulk via a simple text file.
+- **Bulk Copilot Interactions Fetching**: Collects prompt/response history for all users listed in a simple text file.
-- **Advanced Filtering:** Optionally include/exclude AI responses for focused reporting.
+- **Advanced Filtering**: Optionally include/exclude AI responses for focused user activity reporting.
-- **Automatic vs. User-Initiated:** Attempts to identify and flag automatic (system-generated) interactions.
+- **Automatic vs. User-Initiated Detection**: Flags system-generated (automatic) vs. human-initiated prompts.
-- **Throttling Protection:** Implements exponential backoff for Graph API rate limits.
+- **Throttling Protection**: Implements exponential backoff and delay between requests to respect Graph API rate limits.
-- **Flexible Export:** Exports results to CSV by default or to Excel (if the ImportExcel module is available).
+- **Flexible Export**: Outputs results as CSV (default) or Excel (if ImportExcel module is installed).
-- **Interactive Analysis:** Optionally view results in an Out-GridView window.
+- **Interactive Analysis**: Optionally view results in PowerShell’s Out-GridView.
-- **Aggregated Statistics:** Provides per-user and overall summaries of Copilot activity.
+- **Aggregated Statistics**: Provides per-user and global Copilot activity breakdowns.
-- **Date Range Controls:** Easily specify the analysis time window.
+- **Date Range Controls**: Analyze any time window with customizable look-back/forward days.

 ---

 ## Requirements

-- **PowerShell 7.x or Windows PowerShell 5.1**
+- **PowerShell 7.x** or **Windows PowerShell 5.1**
-- **Microsoft Graph PowerShell SDK** (`Install-Module Microsoft.Graph`)
+- **Microsoft Graph PowerShell SDK**
+  Install: `Install-Module Microsoft.Graph`
-- **ImportExcel PowerShell Module** (`Install-Module ImportExcel`) — *optional, for XLSX export*
+- **ImportExcel PowerShell Module** *(optional, for Excel export)*
+  Install: `Install-Module ImportExcel`
 - **Registered Azure AD App** with:
-  - `User.Read.All` permission
+    - `User.Read.All` (Application permission)
-  - `AiEnterpriseInteraction.Read.All` permission
+    - `AiEnterpriseInteraction.Read.All` (Application permission)
-- **Users must have a Copilot license assigned**
+- **Copilot License** assigned to all users being reported on
-- **User List File:** A text file with user principal names (UPNs), one per line
+- **User List File**: Text file with one user principal name (UPN) per line

 ---

 ## Permissions

-Your Azure AD application must have the following Microsoft Graph API permissions (application permissions, not delegated):
+The Azure AD app registration used for authentication must have the following Microsoft Graph **application** permissions (not delegated):

 - `User.Read.All`
 - `AiEnterpriseInteraction.Read.All`

-You will authenticate with either a client secret or a certificate.
-See [Microsoft documentation](https://learn.microsoft.com/en-us/graph/auth-v2-service) for registering apps and assigning permissions.
+Refer to the [Microsoft docs on Graph authentication](https://learn.microsoft.com/en-us/graph/auth-v2-service) for app registration and permission assignment.

 ---